About my writings

 My writings include two published books, "Musings from Maulden" and "More Musings from Maulden" - both of which draw on observations and religious reflections from my personal experiences and travels - and other writings such as short stories, poetry, haiku, articles etc.

 I was born in Hampshire where I lived and worked until 1979, before moving to West Glamorgan and then, in 1981, to London.
-In 1984 I moved to Bedfordshire, where I lived for 34 years.
+In 1984 I moved to Bedfordshire, where I lived for 34 years before moving to Cambrisgeshire in 2018.
 I was Confirmed in St Albans Cathedral in 1986 and, amongst my other jobs, between 2007 and 2015 I worked in a Diocesan Registry serving a number of Church of England Dioceses.

 Background to my Published Books